 Odds are, she won’t drink beer at all when she’s older (I’m sure she will find a different adult beverage though).
 She never liked the taste.
 Yes, when we were in Ireland, I let the kids try my beer as we sat in a pub in Dublin.
 It’s acceptable in Europe.
 The son liked it, the daughter didn’t.

-A Word about Seltzers
+Is beer gluten-free? – A Word about Seltzers

 I have to say I am currently in love with seltzers!!
 I am a huge carbonated water fan.
 Funny, I hated it the whole time I lived in Italy – I never ordered water with gas or bubbly water, but now, I am addicted.
 Weird how that happens.